 In addition to the alienation between the average worker and management, the alienation between workers and their work is at least equally to blame for the lack of employee fulfillment.
-Karl Marx summed it up this way, "In his work, he does not affirm himself but denies himself, does not feel content but unhappy, does not feel content but unhappy, does not feel content but unhappy, and ruins his mind.
+Karl Marx summed it up this way, "In his work, he does not affirm himself but denies himself, does not feel content but unhappy, does not feel content but unhappy, does not feel content but unhappy, does not develop freely but mortifies his body and ruins his mind.
 The worker...is at home when he is not working, and when he is working he is not at home."